 - Do a test run to make sure everything is set up correctly.
 Have the student practice screen sharing.

 More information about Zoom, including how to request support, is available here.

 See the official OU guidelines related to professional travel here.
 If you choose to travel for personal reasons, you may be required to self-isolate and undergo health screenings on your return.
 Be sure to check the latest university guidelines and take everything you will need in case you are required to self-isolate for 14 days or more before returning to campus.
 Self-isolation requirements may change without notice.

-If you received a travel or research grant from the Graduate College, and your travel has been affected, we will honor the award if the conference or research travel is rescheduled during the 2020-2021 academic year.
+If you received a travel or research grant from the Graduate College and your travel has been affected, we will honor the award if the conference or research travel is rescheduled during the 2020-2021 academic year.
 We will try to cover any non-recoverable expenses you have incurred.
 If you are not able to use funds that were awarded to you, we will cancel the award and you will be eligible to apply for the funding for a future purpose.

 Please contact Gail Shelton with questions about these matters.

 Graduate Student Life will be offering both remote and in person programming, workshops, and events on professional development, academic preparation retention and support, community engagement, and other topics.
 Regular updates are posted here.